 In practice, we find both methods have limitations.
 In MAPS, the order of vertex removal is crucial.
-For example, repeated removal of limb vertices in the mesh of a horse will lead to insufficient sampling of the limbs in the outputs, and ultimately the hooves cannot be fully reconstructed.
+For example, repeated removal of limb vertices in a horse mesh will lead to insufficient sampling of the limbs in the output, and ultimately the hooves cannot be fully reconstructed.
 This causes significant distortion if the mesh contains small but important details (see Fig.~\ref{fig:remeshing}).
-Liu et al.~\shortcite{DBLP:journals/tog/LiuKCAJ20} tackle the issue with a better decimation algorithm and prohibit collapse that causes poor quality of triangles.
-However, the latter also restricts the lowest base size the algorithm can reach (see Fig.~\ref{fig:failure_liu}).
+Liu et al.~\shortcite{DBLP:journals/tog/LiuKCAJ20} tackle the issue with a better decimation algorithm and prohibit collapses that cause poor triangle quality.
+However, doing so restricts the lowest base size the algorithm can reach (see Fig.~\ref{fig:failure_liu}).

-More importantly, there exists the possibility of \emph{$UV$ flip}, so that a triangle face on the original mesh cannot be mapped to a triangular region in the parameter domain.
-Sampling on flipped $UV$ triangles may lead to failures of remeshing.
+More importantly, \emph{$UV$ flip} may occur, so that a triangle face on the original mesh cannot be mapped to a triangular region in the parameter domain.
+Sampling on flipped $UV$ triangles may lead to remeshing failure.
 In detail, when removing a vertex, MAPS first flattens the vertex and its one-ring neighbors.
-The flattening, or local parameterization, may be invalid because of $UV$ flip (Fig.~\ref{fig:uv_flip} (a) shows a case).
-Because global parameterization is the composition of a sequence of local parameterizations, there will more probably be flip $UV$ triangles when the base size is lower.
-Fortunately, $UV$ flip does not occur if the three vertices lie in the same face of the current decimated mesh.
-Thus to avoid $UV$ flip, during decimation and parameterization, we split problematic triangles along with the triangulation of the current decimated mesh.
+The flattening, or local parameterization, may be invalid because of $UV$ flip (Fig.~\ref{fig:uv_flip}(a) shows a case).
+Because global parameterization is the composition of a sequence of local parameterizations, $UV$ triangle flip is more probable when the base size is lower.
+Fortunately, $UV$ flip does not occur if the three vertices lie on the same face of the current decimated mesh.
+Thus, to avoid $UV$ flip, during decimation and parameterization, we split problematic triangles along with the triangulation of the current decimated mesh.
 For example, in Fig.~\ref{fig:uv_flip}(b), the triangle with three blue vertices is divided into three smaller triangles as it crosses an edge of the simplified mesh.